kelvinagyareyeboah/Face-Detection-App/README.md

-#
-A retime face detectilication built in using 's Ha
+retime face detectilication built in using 's Ha